 |Making Scouting Unforgettably FUN!||Making Scouting Fun with Pioneering||Sequential Approach||Comprehensive Programming|

 After they arrived, everybody assembled under the pavilion, and the young senior patrol leader revealed what was in store.
-As each of the following activities were to unfold, one by one, each would combine with the others forming a memorable, outdoor experience.
+As each of the following activities unfolded, one by one, each would combine with the others forming an overall, memorable, outdoor experience.

 A new layer of kindling was placed over the coals.
 All the while, the pots remained hidden, buried deep in the coals, completely out of sight.
 Cans of beans were opened.
 With the tops still attached and bent up to serve as a holder, they were positioned around the fire to get hot.
 Throughout all this, the Scouts were busy, happily whittling the tips of their sticks so each could serve as a skewer to stick through a hotdog from end to end.
 Soon the fire started to flame and the troop members proceeded to surround the pit with their hotdogs.
 As the hotdogs roasted over the flames, some Scouts were assigned to carefully stir the beans.
 Soon everyone was sitting around the table, eating hotdogs and beans, chatting and telling jokes.
 Silently, the invisible pots continued to bake.

 —> This is Comprehensive Programming!
 The afternoon consisted of a series of experiences, all woven together into an attractive tapestry of well-paced discovery and fun.
 Scouting is filled with numerous opportunities to present an array of memorable experiences that expose Scouts to new circumstances and broaden their horizons.
-There are a wealth of Scouting destinations, each providing a wide scope of program possibilities.
-But, in between summer camps, themed campgrounds, and high adventure bases, in order to assure the week to week Scouitng program rocks, any expenditure of time and energy devoted to planning and preparation is well worth the extra effort.
+There are a wealth of camping areas and Scouting destinations, each providing a wide scope of program possibilities.
+But, in between summer camps, themed campgrounds, and high adventure bases, in order to assure the week-to-week Scouting program is unforgettably fun, any additional expenditure of time and energy devoted to planning and preparation is well worth the extra effort.

 Sample Gathering Period with Enhancements

-As Scouts arrived for their weekly troop meeting, It was already dark outside.
-Approaching the Scout hut, they were placed in groups of four, given a flashlight, two sheets of paper containing letters a through z, numbers 0 through 9, and the corresponding morse code dots and dashes for each letter and numeral, a pencil, a paper with a series of dots and dashes forming a unique message, and a compass.
+It was dark outside.
+Scouts were divided into groups of four, given a flashlight, two sheets of paper containing letters a through z, numbers 0 through 9, and the corresponding morse code dots and dashes for each letter and numeral, a pencil, a paper with a series of dots and dashes forming a unique message, and a compass.
 Each foursome was then directed to split into pairs, one to use the flashlight to send the message, and the other, from a distance away, to receive the message, write it down, and decipher the code.

 When the message was thus received and decoded, it revealed a degree bearing along with a number of paces to take.
 It might read something like: “Follow a bearing of 60 degrees for 20 paces.”
 The pairs would then join together and using the compass, face the bearing and pace off the prescribed distance.
 When they did this accurately, to their delight they happened upon a bag containing eight pieces of candy.